KiaraM-glitch/NaKiNoJay/README.md

 1. Clone this repo onto your local machine.
 2. Open GitBash and cd directly into the directory.
-3. Once you're inside of the Repository, type "code ."
+3. Once you're inside of the Repository, type "code .".
-4. Right click on the "server.js" and click on "Open in Terminal"
+4. Right click on the "server.js" and click on "Open in Terminal".
 5. Run "NPM Install" in the terminal to download the necessary modules.
 6. Type in "node server.js" into the terminal and hit enter to run the Application.
 ​